Functional Neurosurgery · Trainee Resources

 - Psychological screening is not gatekeeping; it is part of making the therapy work.

-- Infection prevention, anticoagulation planning, and MRI documentation are not administrative details.
+- Infection, anticoagulation planning, and MRI documentation are not administrative details.
 They are safety-critical.

 - Do not promise cure.
 Promise a trial of a biologically plausible therapy with measurable goals.